Cyki89/RealTimeTrackingApplication/README.md

 - Click button <b>"Start Time Tracking"</b> to start time tracking
 - Click button <b>"Stop Time Tracking"</b> to stop time tracking
+- Click button <b>"Tutorial"</b> to see application guide in web browser
 - In the upper frame you can see the daily activity summary, refreshed every 2 minutes
 - In the lower frame you can see the daily activity summary plot, refreshed every 2 minutes
 - If you see <b><UNKNOWN_APP></b> in the table then you should register the application (see MyApps section)